Koha-Community/kohadocs/en/source/12_opac.rst

 Lists can also be created by choosing the 'New List' option in the 'Add to' menu on the search results

-Add to New List
 |image966|

 To create a list the patron simply needs to click the 'New List' link and populate the form that appears

-Create a new list
 |image967|

 The only field required is the 'List Name,' but the patron can also